Project Types

 Immersion Projects

-Immersion Projects are independent builds that fill empty spaces and add life to the world, ranging from small to large.
-They might include roadside inns, small camps, farms, ruins, or natural features like caves.
-Unlike Canon Projects, which are defined in the source material, Immersion Projects are your own creative vision placed where the map needs something but canon doesn't specify what.
+Independent builds that fill empty spaces and add life to the world — roadside inns, camps, farms, ruins, or natural features — placed where the map needs something but canon doesn't specify what.
+See Immersion Build for the full description and requirements.

 Canon Projects

-Canon Projects are significant locations from George R.R.
-Martin's books: castles, towns, and the seats of major and minor houses.
-They form the backbone of the map, the landmarks that make Westeros recognizable, and they range from minor keeps mentioned briefly in the text to substantial regional seats.
+Significant locations from George R.R.
+Martin's books — castles, towns, and the seats of major and minor houses — that form the backbone of the map.
+See Canon Build for the full description and requirements.

 Server Projects